 The Bharani Festival at Kodungalloor Bhagavathy Temple in Thrissur district is perhaps the most bizarre Kerala temple festival, with blood-smeared oracles proclaiming their devotion to the goddess.

 When and Where are the Festivals Held?

-Kerala Tourism has a handy event calendar showing the dates of temple festivals and elephant pageants in Kerala for the forthcoming year.
+Kerala Tourism has a handy event calendar showing the dates of forthcoming temple festivals.

-- Parippally Gajamela (March) -- This important elephant festival is held at Kodimoottil Bhagavathy temple at Parippally, in Kerala's Kollam district, and features about 50 caparisoned pachyderms.
+- Parippally Gajamela (March) -- This important elephant pageant is held at Kodimoottil Bhagavathy temple at Parippally, in Kerala's Kollam district.
+It has up to 50 caparisoned pachyderms.
 There are also cultural programs.

 - Chinakkathoor Pooram (March) -- A rural temple festival at Chinakkathoor Bhagavathy temple in Palappuram, in Palakkad district.
-It has 33 elephants, traditional percussion, processions of bull and horse effigies, and shadow puppetry.
+It has about 30 elephants, traditional percussion, processions of bull and horse effigies, and shadow puppetry.